410 Beacon is located on the north side of Beacon, between Gloucester and Hereford, with 408 Beacon to the east and 412 Beacon to the west.

 George and Claire Waterman continued to live at 410 Beacon in during the 1918-1919 winter season, after which they moved to The Charlesgate at 535 Beacon.

 By the 1919-1920 winter season, Norman and Grace (Grandin) Greeley had made 410 Beacon their home.
 They previously had lived at The Kenmore at 496 Commonwealth.
-They continued to live at 410 Beacon in 1923, but had moved to 68 Beacon by 1924.
+They continued to live at 410 Beacon during the 1922-1923 season, but moved thereafter to 68 Beacon.

 310 Beacon was not listed in the 1924 Blue Book.

-By the 1924-1925 winter season, 410 Beacon was the home of Joseph D. Des Marais, a hair dresser, and his wife, Marie (de L’Etoile) Des Marais.
+By the 1924-1925 winter season, 410 Beacon was the home of Joseph D. Des Marais and his wife, Marie (de L’Etoile) Des Marais.
+He was a hairdresser and also maintained his salon at the house.
 They continued to live there during the 1925-1926 season, but moved thereafter to an apartment at 423 Marlborough.

 On April 26, 1926, 410 Beacon was purchased from Marion, Norman, and Russell Greeley by Charles Edward Cotting, Jr., who (according to an April 27, 1926, Boston Globe article) planned to occupy the house in the early fall “after extensive alterations.”
 At the time of the purchase, he lived at 404 Marlborough with his mother, Ruth Stetson (Thompson) Cotting, the widow of Charles Edward Cotting.

 Charles Cotting was an investment banker, a partner in the firm of Lee, Higginson and Company.
-In 1922, he had purchased land in Berlin, Massachusetts, where he founded the Chedco Farm, where he established one of the first Guernsey cattle herds in America.
+In 1922, he had purchased land in Berlin, Massachusetts, where he founded the Chedco Farm, an apple orchard and dairy farm where he established one of the first Guernsey cattle herds in America.

 He purchased 410 Beacon in anticipation of his upcoming marriage in June of 1926 to former stage and silent film actress Constance Binney.
 After their marriage, they made 410 Beacon their Boston home and also maintained a home in Manchester.